-More than a dozen Indiana high school students hospitalized after mistakenly being injected with insulin
+More than a dozen Indiana high school students hospitalized after mistakenly injected with insulin

 SHORT STATURE LINKED WITH HIGHER RISK OF TYPE 2 DIABETES, STUDY SUGGESTS

 “They could have died, my daughter could have died.
 So yes, I’m very angry,” Lucille Knowles, whose daughter was hospitalized for five hours after being accidentally injected, told Fox 59.
-“I just want to know how did this happen, why did you not pay attention… You did 16 kids, when you got to your 16th child, that’s when you realized it was a mistake.”
+“I just want to know how did this happen, why did you not pay attention… You did 16 kids, when you got to your 16th child, that’s when you realized it was a mistake?”

-Insulin is administered to a person suffering from diabetes, a disease in which blood sugar levels are too high.
-The insulin, which is produced by a healthy body, helps the glucose, which comes from consumed food, get into the body’s cells to give them energy.

 When insulin is injected into a non-diabetic person, depending on the size of the dosage, that individual can become hypoglycemic—a state at which blood sugar drops to abnormal levels—which causes sweating, nervousness, fainting and seizures in extreme cases, Fox 59 reported.